tps2022/blogclient/README.md

 # blogclient
-My paltry attempt at a full stack MERN app that was supposed to allow for blogging.
+My failed atttempt at a full stack MERN app that was supposed to allow for blogging.
+As of now, the front end is viewable.
+I was able to get one blog post to show on the backend in mongodb, but new posts dont display for some reason.

+For the future, I want to get a working version of this app.

 Front end: https://github.com/tps2022/blogclient
 Back end: https://github.com/tps2022/blogserver